-SBG Global - This is another big sportsbook that has been around for a long time (introduced in 1995).
-Usually longevity means you can trust a betting site, but SBG Global has proven over its long history that it isn't quite as legit as you'd hope.
-A look at this post on SportsbookReview.com shows a long list of slow or unpaid bets.
-That's not something we want from our online Super Bowl betting place.
+SBG Global – This is another big sportsbook that has been around for a long time (introduced in 1995).
+Usually longevity means you can trust a betting site, but SBG Global has proven over its long history that it isn’t quite as legit as you’d hope.

-Sports Betting Online - There are countless sites to avoid, but hopefully we're showing you some of the bigger and more popular online sportsbooks that you'll encounter - but should avoid.
-SportsBettingOnline.ag certainly isn't all bad, but they also don't get our stamp of approval.
-SBO isn't a terrible online betting site, but they haven't been around for all that long and have a growing history of slow payments or instances where they don't pay at all.
-They also have ties to WagerWeb, and that's never a good thing.
+Sports Betting Online – There are countless sites to avoid, but hopefully we’re showing you some of the bigger and more popular online sportsbooks that you’ll encounter – but should avoid.
+SportsBettingOnline.ag certainly isn’t all bad, but they also don’t get our stamp of approval.
+SBO isn’t a terrible online betting site, but they haven’t been around for all that long and have a growing history of slow payments or instances where they don’t pay at all.

-Rogue Sportsbooks that are No Longer Taking Wagers
+Rogue Sportsbooks That Are No Longer Taking Wagers

 The key is to play with the legit betting sites and avoid the scams or sites that are slow to pay out.
 Even worse than slow payments or sketchy betting websites?
 Falling prey to an uber scam site that ends up flopping and keeping you from any of your money.

-BetIslands - One of the worst ones ever was BetIslands, who burned all of their users back in 2012 when they closed up shop while still owing a ridiculous $1.5 MILLION to their customers.
-BetIslands never garnered much praise even while running
+BetIslands – One of the worst ones ever was BetIslands, who burned all of their users back in 2012 when they closed up shop while still owing a ridiculous $1.5 MILLION to their customers.
+BetIslands never garnered much praise even while running.

 World Sports Exchange – The online betting entity also known as WSEX folded with over $1 million still owned to customers, which made it extra sketchy, even beyond its regrettable acronym title.